The True Cost of Selling a House in Spokane: Fees, Repairs & Hidden Expenses

 Interest rate buy-downs

 You can negotiate these costs, but it’s smart to budget a few thousand dollars in case concessions become part of the deal.
+As inventory continues increasing and buyers gain more options, concessions may become more common on homes that are overpriced, need repairs, or spend longer on the market than competing listings.

 7. Moving & Final Clean-Out Costs